 The battery choice for the quadcopter is critical in determining the flight time and ensuring the motors receive adequate power.
 The battery must provide enough voltage and capacity to sustain the current draw from the motors while balancing the overall weight of the system.
 Given the power requirements of the selected motors (T-Motor F1000, iFlight XING X4214 660KV, and SunnySky X4120 650KV), the battery should be able to provide a continuous discharge rate that matches or exceeds the combined current draw of the motors under load.
 Additionally, flight time will depend on the battery's capacity (measured in mAh) and the drone's total power consumption.
 Lithium polymer (LiPo) batteries will be used due to their high energy density and power output.
-A 6S (22.2V) LiPo battery with a capacity of around 10,000 to 15,000 mAh is recommended to meet the energy demands and 22,000 mAh for longer flight time.
+So now we must consider different LiPo batteries of varying voltages and amp-hours for use in our drone.